khannchychuon/Khannchy-Portfolio/README.md

 ## 💼 My Experience

-Working as a **Quality Assurance Officer Trainee** at **Asia-Pacific Development Bank Plc.** is my first professional role dedicated to Quality Assurance.
+Working as a **Quality Assurance Officer ** at **Asia-Pacific Development Bank Plc.** is my first professional role dedicated to Quality Assurance.
 In this position, I have gained hands-on experience testing mobile and internet banking applications, performing functional, regression, and User Acceptance Testing (UAT), reporting and verifying defects, and collaborating closely with developers and business teams to deliver reliable software.

 This role has strengthened both my technical and soft skills, including analytical thinking, attention to detail, communication, and problem-solving.
 It has also inspired me to continue expanding my knowledge in API testing, SQL, and mobile test automation.